Information-Theoretic Measures in AI: A Practical Decision Framework: Introduction

 \section{Introduction}

 Information-theoretic (IT) measures are woven into the fabric of modern AI.
 Shannon entropy~\citep{shannon1948} drives information-gain splits in decision trees, quantifies uncertainty in Bayesian neural networks~\citep{gal2016}, and regularizes maximum-entropy policies in reinforcement learning.
 Cross-entropy is the default training loss for classification.
 Mutual information underpins self-supervised representation learning, feature selection, and the Information Bottleneck principle~\citep{tishby2000}.
 Transfer entropy reveals directed information flow in dynamical systems and multi-agent environments~\citep{schreiber2000}.
-A second, more specialized family of measures (integrated information Phi, effective information EI, and autonomy) has emerged from computational neuroscience and is finding application in the analysis of evolved artificial agents and complex adaptive systems~\citep{hoel2013,albantakis2015}.

 Despite this breadth of adoption, measure selection is often decoupled from estimator assumptions, failure modes, and safe inferential claims.
 A practitioner choosing between KSG and MINE for mutual information is making a decision between a measurement estimator and a training surrogate; a distinction with substantial consequences for how results should be interpreted~\citep{tschannen2020}.
 Transfer entropy is routinely described as measuring ``causality'' despite being a conditional MI statistic that can arise from shared drivers~\citep{vicente2011}.
-Phi and EI are sometimes applied without stating the computational intractability of exact computation or the sensitivity of results to grain-of-description choices~\citep{mayner2018}.
+KL divergence is sometimes treated as a symmetric distance metric despite being neither symmetric nor a true metric, an error with direct consequences for how a reported value should be interpreted.